celeritas-project/celeritas/doc/appendices/development.rst

   classes convert from user-friendly input (e.g. particle name) to device-friendly IDs (e.g. particle def ID).

-State (state variables)
+State
   Thread-local data specifying the state of a single particle track with respect to a corresponding model (``FooParams``).

 TrackView
-  Device-instantiable class that provides read/write access to the data for a single track, in the spirit of `std::string_view` which adds functionality to data owned by someone else.
+  Device-friendly class that provides read/write access to the data for a single track, in the spirit of `std::string_view` which adds functionality to data owned by someone else.
 It combines the state variables and model parameters into a single class.
-The constructor always takes const references to ParamsData and StatePointers as well as the track ID.
+The constructor always takes const references to ParamsData and StateData as well as the track ID.
 It encapsulates the storage/layout of the state and parameters, as well as what (if any) data is cached in the state.

 View
-  Device-instantiable class with read/write access for data shared across threads.
+  Device-friendly class with read/write access for data shared across threads.
 For example, allocation for Secondary particles is performed on device, but the data is not specific to a thread.